Skip to content

 Some believe the figure to have been part of a spiritual ceremony, while others suggest it is a fertility idol.
 Either way, this ceramic marvel is dated at around 30,000 years old.
 This means that not only did humans value ceramics 30,000 years ago, they also valued ceramics as an art medium.

-A Foundation Of Chinese Culture
+A Foundation of Chinese Culture

 Ask anyone what China is known for and the answer will inevitably be ceramics and silk.
 Yes, Chinese ceramic art is extremely prized, so much so that the pieces are sometimes sold for hundreds of thousands of dollars.

-Most Expensive Ceramics In History
+Most Expensive Ceramics in History

 But just what is the monetary value attached to ceramics?
 Some of the artwork can be picked up for just a few dollars, perfect as a gift or souvenir.
 On the other hand some ceramic artwork is virtually priceless.